Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Results on diagram categories with discreteness assumptions

+This discretization functor is used in \cite[\S 5]{thesis} to modify a set of generating cofibrations in the Reedy model structure to serve as a generating set for the model structure for Segal categories; we apply a similar procedure for our model structures in Section \ref{modelstructures}.

+A different method of discretization is used in \cite[\S 6]{thesis} to describe the adjunction between the complete Segal space and Segal category model structures, and we generalize this approach in Section \ref{comparison}.
+In preparation, we want to develop a general theory of skeleta and coskeleta to be used there.

-Given a subset $T$ of the objects of a small category $\mathcal C$, it is convenient to have notions of skeleton and coskeleton of a functor $X \colon \mathcal C \rightarrow \SSets$, given by the left and right adjoint, respectively, of a truncation functor which restricts to diagrams on the full subcategory of $\mathcal C$ with objects in $T$.
+More specifically, given a subset $T$ of the objects of a small category $\mathcal C$, the skeleton and coskeleton of a functor $X \colon \mathcal C \rightarrow \SSets$ are given by the left and right adjoint, respectively, of a truncation functor that restricts to diagrams on the full subcategory of $\mathcal C$ with objects in $T$.
 To that end, we make the following preliminary definition.

 \begin{definition} Let $\mathcal C$ be a small category and $T$ a subset of $\ob(\mathcal C)$.
 Let $\mathcal C_T$ denote the full subcategory of $\mathcal C$ whose objects are those in $T$.
 The $T$-\emph{truncation} $\tr_T \colon \SSets^\mathcal C \rightarrow \SSets^{\mathcal C_T}$ is the functor induced by precomposition with the inclusion $\mathcal C_T \rightarrow \mathcal C$. \end{definition}